The American Medical Association

 The Video Container

-The last container hosted a video on the brightcove platform.
+The last container hosted a video on the Brightcove platform.
 The container allowed for student’s to record a 3 to 5 minute video presentation on their work.
-This part was not required to participate in the contest so we also had to account for what would happen if this element was missing.
+This part was not required to participate in the contest, so we also had to account for what would happen if this element was missing.

-Interactive Components
+Supporting Components

 The Outcome